Reimagined Brand Identity: Think Thrice Campaign For Metro Vancouver

 Deliverables:

-Brand Identity–Logo, colour palette, typography & icons
+Reimagined Brand Identity including logo, colour palette, typography & icons

 Out-of-Home (OOH) including print posters, e-billboards, bus stop poster, street post banner

-Digital: Social media graphics and website homepage
+Digital Including social media graphics and website homepage

 Community Engagement: Embroidery Patches